teddy-ambona/kind-e2e/kind-e2e.md

    > need to render page based on port used for front-end

 > Use helm
-   > install istio as a dependency in main helm chart
+   > SKIP: install istio as a dependency in main helm chart?
-   > use test hook
+      > Ingress issues, the ingress pod isn't exposing port 80 or 8080, why? service is pointing at http2 80 though

 > prometheus /grafana
    > 1 dashboard with:
       > Pod CPU/Memory usage